alchemycodelab/javascript-career-track-prerequisites/constructor-functions.md

 ===

-Prior to the introduction of the `class` in ES6, constructor functions where the way to define "classes" in JavaScript.
+Prior to the introduction of the `class` in ES6, constructor functions were the way to define "classes" in JavaScript.
 (Classes and constructor functions work in mostly the same way at runtime).

 ## Defining the Constructor